roboskel/website/_portfolio/07_mdagiogl.md

-Maria Dagioglou holds a diploma in Electrical and Computer Engineering (Democritus University of Thrace, Xanthi, Greece, 2007), a MSc in Biomedical Engineering (TU Delft, the Netherlands, 2010) and a PhD in Psychology (Predictive Sensory Motor (PRISM) Lab, School of Psychology, Univeristy of Birmingham, UK, 2014).
-During her M.Sc. thesis, she collaborated with the Department of Neuroscience of Erasmus Medical Centre.
-Between 2010 – 2013, she was employed as Marie Curie Fellow (ITN project “ Cerebellum C7”) in the PRISM lab.
+Maria Dagioglou studied Electrical and Computer Engineering (Democritus University of Thrace, Greece, 2007).

-Since 2014, she is a research associate at SKEL, involved in the "Synaisthisis" project and other activities of the lab.
+She holds a MSc in Biomedical Engineering (TU Delft, the Netherlands, 2010) and a PhD in Psychology (University of Birmingham, UK, 2014).
+During her PhD, she was employed as a Marie Curie Fellow (2010-2013, ITN “C7: Cerebellar-Cortical Control: Cells, Circuits, Computation, and Clinic”) at the Predictive Sensory Motor (PRISM) Lab (School of Psychology,UoB, UK) where she studied on human motor control and learning.
+Since April 2014, she is a research associate at NCSR-D, participating at the RoboSKEL activity and assuming team member roles in national and EU projects.
+She is currently a ‘Stavros Narchos foundation’ industrial post-doc fellow working on robotics applications for human-robot collaboration at shared working spaces.

-Her research interests vary from Autonomous Robot Navigation to Human-Robot Interaction and Human Motor Control and Learning.
+Her research interests vary from robotic applications for Human-Robot Collaboration to Human Motor Control and Learning.

 <a href="https://gr.linkedin.com/in/mariadagioglou" title="Follow her on LinkedIn">
   <span class="fa-stack fa-lg"><i class="fa fa-linkedin fa-stack-1x"></i></span></a>